sensu/sensu-go-chef/README.md

 end
 ```
 ### sensu_agent
 The sensu agent resource will install and configure the agent.
+As of Sensu Go 6.0.0, it is no longer possible to update an existing agent configuration with this resource, and an agent entity should be made via [sensu_entity](#sensu_entity).
 **NOTE:** windows agent install is pinned to version 5.10 until available in a consumable package format (likely chocolately)
 #### Properties
 * `version` which version to install, default: *latest*